COLLEGE OF ENGINEERING & SCIENCE

 ETM-MBA-MSE Comparison Chart

-Comparison between the MS in Engineering and Technology Management, Master of Business Administration and MS in Engineering
+Comparison between the Master of Science in Engineering and Technology Management, Master of Business Administration and Master of Science in Engineering

 |Expectation||Engineering & Technology Management||MBA||MS in Engineering|

 |Learning Opportunities||Enhances technical and business management skills||Enhanced managerial skills in all core||Enhanced technical skills|

 |Curriculum||33 hours, online and on campus, all coursework (no thesis).
 Engineering Management Curriculum||30 hours (no concentration) 36 hours (concentration), online and on campus, all coursework (no thesis).MBA||30 hours with thesis, 36 hours with no thesis, on campus.
 MS‐Engineering Curriculum|

 |Undergraduate Education||Engineering, engineering technology and science degrees preferred.
 Other majors accepted if the applicant has technical work experience.
 Acceptance based on GPA and GRE.||Open to all majors, including engineering.
 Admission decision based on GMAT or GRE, and undergraduate GPA||BS degree in engineering required.
 Acceptance by GRE, or combination of GRE and GPA.|

 |Work Experience||Designed for engineers desiring advancement or skill enhancement in technically oriented business or engineering fields at any time in career.||Designed or individuals in all industries desiring managerial advancement, at any time in a career.||Designed for engineers desiring advancement or skill enhancement in technical fields early in career.|

 |Student Career Goals||Technical management and executive focused||Managerial/executive advancement||Research, consulting, academic, PE|